5 things we now know about prostate cancer

 Maintain a healthy weight.
 Research shows that being overweight or obese raises the risk of advanced prostate cancer, according to a recent report released by the World Cancer Research Fund.
 A study presented this January at the American Association for Cancer Research’s Special Conference also found that men who’ve had prostate cancer in the past have a higher chance of recurrence if they are obese.

 Exercise.
-Men who regularly break a sweat have a slightly lower risk of developing prostate cancer, according to the ACS.
+Men who regularly break a sweat have a slightly lower risk of developing aggressive prostate cancer.

 Don’t fall for unsubstantiated hype.
 You may have heard that taking supplements, such as vitamin E or selenium, may lower your risk of developing prostate cancer, but there’s no research to support this.
 In fact, a study published in the Journal of the American Medical Association found that popping vitamin E supplements could actually increase your prostate cancer risk.